ienoob/neo_nlp_project/nlp_applications/ie_relation_extraction/re.md

-[2] Joint entity recognition and relation extraction as a multi-head selection problem [3] Joint Extraction of Entities and Relations Based on a Novel Decomposition Strategy [4] Single-stage Joint Extraction of Entities and Relations Through Token Pair Linking
+[2] Joint entity recognition and relation extraction as a multi-head selection problem [3] Joint Extraction of Entities and Relations Based on a Novel Decomposition Strategy [4] Single-stage Joint Extraction of Entities and Relations Through Token Pair Linking [5] Joint Extraction of Entities and Relations Based on a Novel Tagging Scheme